pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 </figure>

 [Did someone mention sharks?
-More here on my experience last year giving a SciPy lighting talk.](scipy-2023-community.html)
+More here on my experience last year giving a SciPy lighting talk.](scipy-2023-community.html) {: .notice }

-The entire meeting is community-driven.
+Another cool thing about SciPy is that the entire meeting is community-driven.
 The scientific Python community really shows up to make this meeting what it is.
 All of the sessions are volunteer organized and run.
 Volunteers also spend considerable time engaging with presenters, ensuring there are social activities that everyone is invited to in